FUNDING OPTIONS FOR PREPLANNING

 B.9 Major Oil Depot Fire Highlights Need to Improve Pre-Incident Planning, Hertfordshire, England, December 11, 2005.
 In the early hours of Sunday 11th December 2005, a number of explosions occurred at Buncefield Oil Storage Depot, Hemel Hempstead, Hertfordshire.
 At least one of the initial explosions was of massive proportions and there was a large fire, which engulfed a high proportion of the site.
 Over 40 people were injured; fortunately there were no fatalities.
 Significant damage occurred to both commercial and residential properties in the vicinity and a large area around the site was evacuated on emergency service advice.
 The fire burned for several days, destroying most of the site and emitting large clouds of black smoke into the atmosphere.
 The firefighting required a national response with a total of 32 Fire and Rescue Services attending in some capacity.
 In total, 786,000 litres of foam was used to extinguish the fire in 22 tanks.
 Insufficient guidance was available to primary responders on a number of critical early issues, such as how to assess the impact of the smoke plume on air quality.
 Decisions on whether to fight the fire or to allow it to burn out in a controlled fashion depend on the availability of such assessments.
 The incident exceeded the worst-case planned scenario which was a single tank fire, and the water supply lagoons on the facility were rendered useless by the incident.
 Following the incident, it was determined that the main water supply lagoon may not have adequate capacity for firefighting during summer months.

 A special investigative board established by the British government recommended, among other things: Where operators depend on local services (eg the local Fire and Rescue Service) to provide alternative resources, they need to consult the local provider to identify any limitations on the availability of services.
-Any such limitations should be considered and addressed within the site’s emergency planning arrangements; Local authorities should review their off-site emergency response plans, and in the case of fuel storage sites, to take account of explosions and multi-tank fire scenarios; and Facilities should work in conjunction with neighbouring local authorities in developing their off-site emergency plans and involve these authorities in training and in emergency exercises.
+Any such limitations should be considered and addressed within the site’s emergency planning arrangements; Local authorities should review their off-site emergency response plans, and in the case of fuel storage sites, to take account of explosions and multi-tank fire scenarios; and Facilities should work in conjunction with neighboring local authorities in developing their off-site emergency plans and involve these authorities in training and in emergency exercises.